Skip to main content

 TL;DR

-1. Call the trigger_workflow tool on the worka/orchestrator pack.
+1. Call trigger_workflow on worka/orchestrator.

 With your agents and tools registered, you have everything you need to set the AI in motion.
 This is done by triggering a workflow.

-Step 1: The trigger_workflow Tool
+Step 1: Call trigger_workflow

 The primary entry point to the AI engine is the trigger_workflow tool, available on the worka/orchestrator virtual pack.
 This tool tells the Orchestrator to start a new task.